emmanueljs1/nbe/NbE.lagda.md

   → t [ σ ] Ⓡ ⟦⊢ t ⟧ ε
 ```

-Using the semantic typing judgement, we will be able to derive that
-`Γ ⊢ t Ⓡ ⟦ t ⟧ ↑Γ`.
-By induction on the typing judgement `Δ ⊢ t : T`, we can
-prove the semantic typing judgement `Δ ⊨ t : T` for a substitution `Γ ⊢ σ : Δ`
+We can prove the semantic typing judgement `Δ ⊨ t : T` for a substitution
-that is logically related to an environment `ε`; this is called the fundamental
+`Γ ⊢ σ : Δ` that is logically related to an environment `ε` by induction on the
-lemma of logical relations.
+typing judgement `Δ ⊢ t : T`; this is called the fundamental lemma of logical
+relations.

 For `unit`, the proof follows immediately from how we have defined the logical
 relation between terms and semantic objects at type `𝟙`.
 In the case of